Click below to find out when Lake Land College will be at a location near you to discuss financial aid options.

 To discuss placement scores or for additional information regarding degree requirements, please call Counseling Services at 217-234-5232.

 To schedule a retest, call the Tutoring and Testing Center at 217-234-5301.

 The links below will provide you with information to help students apply for financial aid, including the Foundation Scholarship, and provide information regarding cost of attendance and billing procedures.

 Lake Land College offers students several options for earning scholarships.

 LLC Scholarships (including Foundation Scholarship)

-Some of Lake Land College’s programs are considered “special admissions programs” which means that acceptance into these programs is competitive.
+Some of Lake Land College’s programs are considered “special admission programs” which means that acceptance into these programs is competitive.
 There are additional steps that students need to take in order to apply for acceptance into these programs.
-Enrollment into the college does not guarantee admission into a special admissions program.
+Enrollment into the college does not guarantee admission into a special admission program.

-The following are special admissions programs at Lake Land College:
+The following are special admission programs at Lake Land College:

 For more information about these programs, please contact Counseling Services at 217-234-5232.